PUNK PASSAGE 1977-1981 Photography E-Book

 and safety-pins stuck through the ear, not to mention

 mainstream folks.
-But, truth was, there was beauty and
+But truth was, there was beauty and

-was oft portrayed as deranged and depraved.
+portrayed as deranged or depraved.

-with agressive, talented, forward-thinking performers
+was brimming with agressive, talented, forward-thinking

 |